-During the quarter ending September 30, 2008, PG&E called a total of seventeen (17) OFO events.
-Fourteen (14) of the events were system-wide OFOs and three (3) were customer-specific OFOs.
-Sixteen (16) OFO events were a result of high pipeline inventory and one (1) was a result of low pipeline inventory.
+During the quarter ending June 30, 2012, PG&E called a total of four OFO events.
+Three of the events were system-wide OFOs and one was a customer-specific OFO.
+All four OFO events were a result of low pipeline inventory.
 There were no EFO events during this quarter.
-There were no "trimming", or receipt point capacity allocation, events during the quarter.
+There were no "trimming" or receipt point capacity allocation events during the quarter.
 Table 1 provides a summary of each OFO event.